Eino: Lambda Guide

 Usage

-// input and output types are any types customized by oneself.
+// input and output can be any custom types

-lambda := compose.InvokableLambda(func(ctx context.Context, input string) (output string, err error) {
+lambda := compose.InvokableLambda(func(ctx context.Context, input string) (string, error) {

 // some logic